Skip to content

 • The writing techniques and arguments the author used to support the thesis

-• The result (Did the author succeed at achieving their purpose?
-Have they communicated the intended message?)
+• The result (Did the author achieve their purpose?)

 Once you’ve examined the source, it’s time to start working on its critical analysis.